TNA Knockouts

-Knockout is a term used by Impact Wrestling to refer to its female talent.
+Knockout is a term used by Total Nonstop Action Wrestling (TNA) to refer to its female talent.
 The term is applied universally to wrestlers, backstage interviewers, and managers/valets.

 History

 Early history

-The term Knockouts is relatively new and was not used when Impact Wrestling (then known as NWA: Total Nonstop Action) debuted in 2002.
+The term Knockouts was not used when Total Nonstop Action debuted in 2002.
 The name originated from a DVD release in 2006 by the company, Knockouts: The Ladies of TNA Wrestling, Vol.1, which focused on its then-current female stars.
 The name "Knockouts" as a catchall name for the women stuck after that.
 Female performers have been a part of TNA since the first national show, which featured Alexis Laree, Elektra, Erin Bray, Francine, Miss Joni, Sasha, Shannon, Taylor Vaughn and Teresa Tyler, as well as other female talent, including backstage interviewer Goldy Locks and valets Aleesha and Fluff Dupp.
 Bobcat also debuted as a valet in a match that was taped during the first PPV, but aired during the second PPV.